-Narcissism exists on a continuum that ranges from normal to abnormal personality expression.
-Narcissistic personality disorder (NPD)2) is a personality disorder that is characterized by an excessive sense of self-importance, a lack of empathy for others, and a need for admiration.
+Narcissism is a personality disorder that is characterized by an excessive sense of self-importance, a lack of empathy for others, and a need for admiration.
 It is often associated with an inflated ego, a sense of entitlement, and a preoccupation with fantasies of power, success, and attractiveness.
 Narcissism is thought to be a result of a combination of genetic, environmental, and cultural factors, and it tends to manifest in early adulthood.